kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 Once you have made these edits, save the job monitoring file.

-### Step Two: Running the job monitoring script, and filtering the output
+### Step Two: Running the job monitoring script, and filtering the output (smux or desktop)

-Once you have your job monitoring script, you'll want to run it.
+Once you have your edited job monitoring script, you'll want to run it.
 ```
 ./job_monitoring_template.bash
 ```